tabsik30/ETS2Telemetryplugin/tabsik12.Ets2TelemetryPlugin/README.md

 4.install ETS2/ATS telemertry server https://github.com/Funbit/ets2-telemetry-server

 Now let's create buttons
-all you need to do in macro deck is enter the appropriate line as button label "Label" you can edit them as you wish for e.g you can use icons insted of labels and use "on Event" to change state of them
+all you need to do in macro deck is enter the appropriate line as button label "Label" or use "on event" and use icons to shows on and of status you can edit them as you wish for e.g you can use icons insted of labels and use "on Event" to change state of them

 a list of labels and a description of what each label does